Atomic bombings of Hiroshima and Nagasaki: Preparations to invade Japan

-Marshall began contemplating the use of a weapon that was "readily available and which assuredly can decrease the cost in American lives": poison gas.
+Marshall began contemplating the use of a weapon that was "readily available and which assuredly can decrease the cost in American lives:" poison gas.
 Quantities of phosgene, mustard gas, tear gas and cyanogen chloride were moved to Luzon from stockpiles in Australia and New Guinea in preparation for Operation Olympic, and MacArthur ensured that Chemical Warfare Service units were trained in their use.
-Consideration was also given to using biological weapons against Japan.
+Consideration was also given to using biological weapons.